MM Alam: Commemorations

 In December 1965, a cricket team named MM Alam's XI was formed in Pakistan in his honour.
 Among the players on the team was Hanif Mohammad.

-Since as early as 1975, a road in Lahore has been named after Alam.
+Since as early as 1975, a road in Lahore has been named after him.
 Stretching from Main Market to Gulberg, MM Alam Road runs parallel to the Main Boulevard and serves as an alternative route.
 Over the years, it has evolved into a commercial hub, with numerous restaurants, fashion boutiques, shopping malls, beauty salons, and décor stores.

 On his first death anniversary in 2014, PAF Base Mianwali was renamed PAF Base M.M.
 Alam.
-Meanwhile, the Pakistan Post issued a commemorative stamp in his honour designed by Adil Salahuddin.
+In addition, the Pakistan Post issued a commemorative stamp in his honour designed by Adil Salahuddin.

 On 14 May 2023, the daughter of former Prime Minister Nawaz Sharif, Maryam Nawaz, falsely claimed that during the May 9 riots, protesters in Mianwali had burned down a fighter jet flown by MM Alam.
 However, Geo News fact-checked the claim, citing an anonymous official who clarified that the aircraft was a non-functional replica of an Shenyang F-6, not the F-86 Sabre piloted by Alam in the 1965 war.
-The official added that Alam's Sabre is preserved at the PAF Museum, Karachi and that the F-6 replica only sustained minor damage to its ceramic coating, which had since been repainted and "is now as good as new."
+The official added that his Sabre is preserved at the PAF Museum, Karachi and that the F-6 replica only sustained minor damage to its ceramic coating, which had since been repainted and "is now as good as new."

 Awards and decorations

 Sitara-e-Jurat

-The Sitara-e-Jurat citation reads:
+His Sitara-e-Jurat citation reads: